Travel Advice for Flying During Coronavirus/COVID-19 We Learned Flying During H1N1

-Of course, now all travel is cancelled for the forseeable future.
+Of course, now most travel is cancelled for the forseeable future.
 Once restrictions are opened up we definitely will travel again.
 However, with a baby or toddler, or if anyone in your family are immunocompromised, travel after COVID-19 should be less adventurous and more local.
 Socially distant getaways like camping (ugh) would probably be best bets.

 If you have any concerns or questions, please consult with your family doctor or a travel clinic near you.